suptaphilip/Artificial-Intelligence/README.md

 > The topics we have covered still now

-> All the code(using matlab) and materials(notes, slide, handouts) are given topics, you will find in the link.
+> All the code(using python, prolog) and materials(notes, slide, handouts) are given topics, you will find in the link.

 [Github Repo](https://github.com/suptaphilip/CityUniversity-AI)